-- Set the max gain to a lower value.

-- Open the aperture.

-- Reduce sharpness in the image, under Appearance.
+- To slow down the shutter speed, set max shutter to the highest possible value. - If possible, open the aperture. - Reduce sharpness in the image, under Appearance.

 Handle scenes with strong backlight

 Dynamic range is the difference in light levels in an image.
 In some cases the difference between the darkest and the brightest areas can be significant.
 The result is often an image where either the dark or the bright areas are visible.
 Wide dynamic range (WDR) makes both dark and bright areas of the image visible.